 Follow the pomegranate tree care guidelines to enhance the beauty of your garden and enjoy a juicy fruit in the fall.

-Though pomegranate tree grows well in almost all types of soil, calcium-rich loamy soil is ideal for its growth. he location is naturally well drained; otherwise, the result will be rotten roots and even death of the tree.
+Though pomegranate tree grows well in almost all types of soil, calcium-rich loamy soil is ideal for its growth.
+Dig the hole and loosen the dirt to ensure that enough moisture seeps into the soil for the roots to grow.
+Ensure that the location is naturally well drained; otherwise, the result will be rotten roots and even death of the tree.

 Adequate Exposure to Sunlight is a Must to Ensure Fruit Ripening

 Ensure that the pomegranate tree is planted where it will receive at least eight hours of sunlight a day.
 The more the sunlight falling on the tree, the better will be its growth.
 Entire day's exposure to sun and heat will result in sweet fruit.
 Contrarily, if grown in a shady area, the result will be stunted growth and bitter fruit.